 These ladies endure a rigorous six-week training program where they are schooled in business acumen, technology and IT infrastructure.
 This is not easy course curriculum—just ask any STEM student.
 By the time the training ends, they are all highly proficient in the most cutting-edge technology on the market and have mastered the hard and soft skills needed to close sales deals, communicate with senior executives at Fortune 500 companies, and collaborate with our clients’ sales and marketing teams.
 They transform into the most consummate business professionals and they work in this capacity every day just like you and me.
 See for yourself in this video with the CEO of Pulse Secure Sudhakar Ramakrishna and his Televerde-Pulse team.

-Over the past 25 years, 3,000 women have been through our program, with just 6% recidivism.
+Over the past 25 years, 3,000 women have been through our program, with less than 10% recidivism.
 This model delivers high ROI for everyone, especially the state of Arizona, which pays upwards of about $20K per inmate annually.
 Overall, Arizonians are saving $25 million per year by the government allowing us to invest in the women incarcerated at Perryville.
 It’s a model that works and it’s one that needs to be replicated in prisons around the country.Em

 We can throw people in prison and have them count the days until their release.
 Or, we can have them use their time wisely and make investments that enable them to rebuild their lives so they don’t return through the revolving prison door.
 If you ask me, I think prisons should be turned into workforce development centers that offer both vocational training and business and technology education to prepare people for meaningful jobs and financial independence.